deepshakes/BlurryFrameRemover/README.md

 `python3 blurryframeremover.py --image [path to image folder] --threshold [threshold value (default 10)]` For example:
 `python3 blurryframeremover.py --image ./images --threshold 20`

+The lower your threshold value, the stricter the blur detection gets.
+For example, the default is 10 but a value of 100+ will likely end up flagging most of your images as blurry.